Hot topics involving change and extensive conflict:

 You will also find other discussions that contradict your beliefs.
 Please don't

 E-mail us because you find information here that you don't agree with.
 That is

 to be expected.
 If it doesn't happen, then we are not doing our job properly.

 For centuries, there have been active major conflicts of a religious, theological and/or ethican nature in North America and in the rest of the world.
 We refer to these as "very hot topics" -- debates that have generated enormous conflict and division within cultures, and continue to do so today.
 These have occurred:

 - Within various faith groups, where they often lead to denominational schisms.
-That is why there are about 35,000 Christian denominations in the world rather than one.
+That is why there are about 20 to 20 thousand Christian denominations, sects, and faith groups in the world rather than one.

-- Among various faith groups, often between theologically conservative and progressive denominations within the same religion.
+- Within a single religion, among various faith groups, often between theologically conservative and progressive denominations within the same religion.

 - Among religions,